XOP/css-codeguide/README.md

 /*
     todo: Griffin - check extra padding
 */

+/*
+    todo: cleanup with the feature "PhotoMarks"
+*/
 ```
+One extra healthy point here is to limit the number of **"todo"** expressions due to better organization.

 ## Selectors and rules
 Excessive example of writing CSS rules in order.